gonstr/rig/README.md

 Commands
   init
-    Creates build.yaml and k8s.yaml files in the current working dir.
+    Creates build.yaml and k8s.yaml files in the current working directory.

   validate
     Validates a build.yaml or k8s.yaml file.